-- A zone of relatively high permeability at ESP-2 appears to be present at depths between 650 and 700 feet. - A zone of relatively high permeability in the vicinity of ESP-4 appears to be present at depths from about 650 feet to about 800 feet. - ESP-4 lies within the zone of sulfate impact, and the most elevated sulfate concentrations are centered between depths of 750 and 800 feet, corresponding to the zone of higher apparent permeability. - Sulfate concentrations in samples from MH-11 (screened from 300 to 800 feet below ground surface (ft bgs) and sampled from 450 to 750 ft bgs) and MH-12 (screened from 280 to 800 ft bgs and sampled from 470 to 700 ft bgs) are consistent from top to bottom of the intervals samples.
+- \$ A zone of relatively high permeability at ESP-2 appears to be present at depths between 650 and 700 feet. - \$ A zone of relatively high permeability in the vicinity of ESP-4 appears to be present at depths from about 650 feet to about 800 feet. - \$ ESP-4 lies within the zone of sulfate impact, and the most elevated sulfate concentrations are centered between depths of 750 and 800 feet, corresponding to the zone of higher apparent permeability. - \$ Sulfate concentrations in samples from MH-11 (sampled from 450 to 750 ft bgs) and MH-12 (sampled from 470 to 700 ft bgs) are relatively consistent.
+The depth to water in MH-11 and MH-12 was approximately 370 ft bgs and 420 ft bgs, respectively.
+At the time of depth-specific sampling, water samples were not collected at the water table because the sampling technique required at least 50 feet of submergence of the sampling device.

-The general implications of these findings is that there can be zones of higher relative permeability at depth in the basin fill aquifer that impart heterogeneity to the basin fill.
+The general implication of these findings is that there can be zones of higher relative permeability at depth in the basin fill aquifer that impart heterogeneity to the basin fill.
 A strong vertical zoning of sulfate was evident at ESP-4 where the high permeability zone was associated with an order of magnitude increase in sulfate concentrations.
-The uniformity and continuity of the high permeability zones is uncertain given the large distances between wells.
+From these tests, the uniformity and continuity of the high permeability zones is uncertain given the large distances between wells.
+Offsite well installation and testing conducted as part of Task 2.4 was unable to identify any well-defined preferential pathways or continuous hydrostratigraphic units.